In these Conditions, the following definitions apply:

 2.5 The Order shall only be deemed to be accepted when the Publisher accepts the order at which point and on which date the Contract shall come into existence.

-3.1 Unless otherwise agreed in writing by the Publisher, any Order placed by an Advertiser or the Advertiser’s Agent must be submitted on the Publisher’s official order form.
+3.1 Any Order placed by an Advertiser or the Advertiser’s Agent must be submitted either on the Publisher’s official order form or in writing to the Publisher by the Advertiser notifying that the proposal is acceptable

 3.2 Persons signing the Order warrant that they have the authority to do so from the person, firm or company on whose behalf they are acting or purporting to act, and they must provide full contact details (including, name and registered address) otherwise they agree that they will be personally liable for the Publisher’s fees.